bglowney/rcr2/README.md

 ic = inside oc c;
 u = curves p;
 ui = inside oc u;
 m = below ic ui;
 # assert that there is a face if
 # m and ic are truthy
-atom face m ic;
+:call face m ic;

+# call the two circles "eyes"
+:call eyes ic;
 ```

-We now have at least one definition for the atom `face`.
+We now have at least one definition for the name `face`.
 There could be other definitions
 though.
 How do we resolve a single "best" definition?

 The answer is through feedback.
-When in a session an imitated makes a call for an atom,
+When in a session an imitated makes a call for an name,
-we actually will run the statements the atom depends on.
+we actually will run the statements the name depends on.

 ```
-f = face text;
+f = face;
 ```

+Now there are two classes of results

+1. the assignment fails because one of the statements required to "create f" fails.
+In this case
+ the failure does not provide feedback to how good of a definition the procedure is for `face` but
+ rather just to how good of a choice it is to call `face` after the previous statement.

-Any subsequent statements depending on `f` may now fail, and their feedback will be applied
+2. the assignment is successful.
+Now, any subsequent statements depending on `f` may fail,
-to f.
-Similarly, a side effect may succeed and its feedback will be applied to f.
-In this way
+ and _this_ feedback will be applied to f.
+Similarly, a side effect may succeed and its feedback
-the actual definition called is the _current best_ definition, but it may change in the future.
+ will be applied to f.
+In this way the actual definition called is the _current best_ definition,
+ but it may change in the future.